rbisdorff/Digraph3/docSphinx/tutorial.rst

    It is important to notice that the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, contrary to the generic :py:class:`outrankingDigraphs.OutrankingDigraph` class, does not inherit from the generic :py:class:`perfTabs.PerformanceTableau` class, but instead from the :py:class:`performanceQuantiles.PerformanceQuantiles` class.
 The **actions** in such a :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class instance contain not only the newly given decision actions, but also the historical quantile profiles obtained from a given :py:class:`performanceQuantiles.PerformanceQuantiles` class instance, ie estimated quantile bins' performance limits from historical performance data.

 We reconsider the :code:`PerformanceQuantiles` object instance *pq* as computed in the previous section.
-Let *newActions* be a set of 10 random generated new decision actions of the same kind:
+Let *newActions* be a set of 10 random generated new decision actions of the same kind.

     >>> from sortingDigraphs import NormedQuantilesRatingDigraph
     >>> newActions = rpg.randomActions(10)
     >>> nqr = NormedQuantilesRatingDigraph(pq,newActions,rankingRule='best')